swilliams/management-philosophy/README.md

 Notifications will rule your life if you let them.
 I tend to be very nitpicky over what push notifications I allow on my phone especially.
 I only get alerts from Slack if someone mentions me directly.
 I also get alerts for SMS/iMessages.
 I do not have alerts for emails, social media, or many of the other common apps.
 I highly recommend you follow suit.

 Please set yourself regular time to rest and recharge.
 I believe that continual extended hours is not healthy, for a person, or for a business.
 There may be times when we absolutely have to hit a deadline where extra time may be necessary, but that’ll be rare.

+## My advice to managers new to my team
+Be proactive.
+Don’t wait for 1:1s to get to know your direct reports.
+Hit them up on Slack and/or create :donut2: meetings with them.
+What’s their history?
+What are their goals?
+What do they like about Zapier and what drives them crazy?
+They will teach you far more about your job than I ever could.

+Get to know other managers here too.
+I highly recommend setting up an informal chat with as many as you can just to hear about what their teams do and how it all fits together.

+I’d also encourage you to expand beyond whatever boundaries you think you have right now.
+I see a lot of managers focus solely on their own individual team, which while good, puts limits on things.
+What are those boundaries and how can they be expanded?
+(This assumes a “good” kind of expansion and not annexing or taking over work from others).

+This ties into my final point.
+What is your vision for your team and for yourself?
+If you don’t have those, you should!
+Where do you want your team to be in a few years time and where do you want yourself to be?
+Periodically ask yourself if you’re moving in the right direction.